dotnet/docs-aspire/docs/messaging/rabbitmq-client-integration.md

 We need to also call out any related extension methods per/type of integration.
 -->

-In this article, you learn how to use the .NET Aspire RabbitMQ client message-broker.
-The `Aspire.RabbitMQ.Client` library is used to register an [IConnection](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnection.html) in the dependency injection (DI) container for connecting to a RabbitMQ server.
-It enables corresponding health check, logging and telemetry.

-To get started with the .NET Aspire RabbitMQ integration, install the [Aspire.RabbitMQ.Client](https://www.nuget.org/packages/Aspire.RabbitMQ.Client) NuGet package in the client-consuming project, i.e., the project for the application that uses the RabbitMQ client.
+To get started with the .NET Aspire RabbitMQ client integration, install the [Aspire.RabbitMQ.Client](https://www.nuget.org/packages/Aspire.RabbitMQ.Client) NuGet package in the client-consuming project, i.e., the project for the application that uses the RabbitMQ client.
+The RabbitMQ client integration registers an [IConnection](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnection.html) instance that you can use to interact with RabbitMQ.

 ### [.NET CLI](#tab/dotnet-cli)